 The Core Professional Training on Leadership and Management of Humanitarian Action consists of a variety of modules, covering such topics as:

-- Strategic planning, evaluation, and communication
+- Strategic planning, monitoring and evaluation

-- Mobilizing financial resources: tools and methods
+- Mobilizing resources: Managing teams

 How to apply?